gaultier/ado-watcher/README.md

 $ ./ado -h
 Usage of ./ado:
   -interval duration
     	Poll interval (default 10s)
   -organization string
     	Organization on Azure DevOps
   -project string
     	Project id on Azure DevOps
   -repositories string
-        Repositories of interest (comma separated) -token-path string
+    	Repositories of interest (comma separated).
+If empty, all repositories will be watched.
+  -token-path string
     	Path to a file containing an access token for Azure DevOps -user string
     	User to log in with
   -users string
     	Users of interest (comma separated).
-PRs whose creator or reviewers match at least one of those will be shown
+PRs whose creator or reviewers match at least one of those will be shown.
+If empty, all PRs will be watched.
 ```